Have you read the General module, completed the test and printed your safe@work General Award of Attainment?

-The Health and Community Services Module should be done
+The Health and Community Services module should be done after the General module.

 There are common hazards that exist in the health and community services industry.
 It is important to learn about these hazards and how they can be controlled so that people at work are not exposed to risk.